liulab-dfci/CHIPS/README.md

 # CHIPS (CHromatin enrIchment ProceSsor), an analysis pipeline in snakemake to streamline the processing of ChIP-seq, ATAC-seq, and DNase-seq data

+This is a mirror of the repo on bitbucket https://bitbucket.org/plumbers/cidc_chips/src/master/

 # Table of Contents

 # Installing CHIPS